 The health post treated 857 patients in the first year of operations providing basic health care, maternal and child care in 10 villages.

-Since 2008 Sagarmatha project supported the “Shree Koldong School” in Timure village.
+Since 2008 Sagarmatha project supported the “Shree Koldong School” in Thumpakhar.

-Sagarmatha International works with the local communities to improve access to drinking water and basic sanitation.
-In 2011 started the...
+Sagarmatha works with local communities to improve access to drinking water and sanitation.
+In 2011 built a basic system for...

 Pipeline for land irrigation in Banjarang.